magento/devdocs/src/cloud/docker/docker-manage-cron-jobs.md

 The [Cron container] runs the scheduled cron jobs automatically based on the cron configuration defined in the [`crons` property of the `.magento.app.yaml` file]({{ site.baseurl }}/cloud/project/project-conf-files_magento-app.html#crons), and any custom configuration specified in the `docker-compose-override.yml` file.

 {:.bs-callout-info}
 {{site.data.var.ece}} includes a default cron configuration, which can be further customized in the `.magento.app.yaml` file.
 See [Set up cron jobs].
-If needed, you can use the  `docker-compose-override.yml` file to customize the Cron container configuration for Docker without updating the environment configuration for the {{site.data.var.ece}} project.
+You can also use the `docker-compose-override.yml` file to customize the Cron container configuration for Docker without updating the environment configuration for the {{site.data.var.ece}} project.
+The custom settings are applied during the build and deploy process.

 The Magento cron implementation has the following limitations: